Ashokkumar-Programmer/BlueScope_Training/README.md

 Task 6: (23/01/2025) - Using Java to read a JSON file to get a particular value or all values.

 Task 7: (24/01/2025) - CRUD Operations on MySQL using servlets with HTML

+Task 8: (27/01/2025) - Using Maven to traversal the XML file data and print it one by one.

+Task 9: (27/01/2025) - Using Maven to Mapping JSON data to XML using FreeMarker Template Language (FTL)